chipweinberger/flutter_blue_plus/README.md

     print("mtu $mtu");
 });

-// cleanup: cancel subscription when dis device.cancelWhenDis(subscription);
+// cleanup: cancel subscription when disconnected device.cancelWhenDisconnected(subscription);

 // You can also manually change the mtu yourself. if (Platform.isAndroid) {